stanislavhh/ton-interface/README.md

 #### - app configuration
 #### - working ui for swap, pools, pool stats, add/remove liquidity

-*Some things may work incorrect, because I am aware of business logic for DEFI only partially, didn't have much time to deep into, and a lot of things were done just by my feeling. just hope it is not fully wrong:D
+*Some things may work incorrect in business context, because I am aware of business logic for DEFI only partially, didn't have much time to deep into, and a lot of things were done just by my feeling.
+So there still will be a lot of work with integration, types changing etc

 ## Initial Code structure